nrhint/captioningProgram/README.md

 <p>For an example of these directions see the file named "example.txt".
 This is the file the the program will use to make the captions.
 The file will need to be saved in the same folder ad runMe.py.
 This will need to have all of the text you want displayed for the captioning.
 The way that you make this file is that every time a person changes speaking you press enter.
 Every time you press enter will be a different caption set.
 For example the first line will be one caption and the second line will be another.
 Don't worry if your line is really long, the program will automatically space out the captions to not be too long for the screen.</p>

 <h2>Running the program</h2>
 <p>In the folder where you extracted the files and after installing python double click on the runMe.py file then it will open up and give you instructions to run the program.
-If you mess up at any time you can press 'r' and it will go back to the start and you can try to caption the video again.</p>
+If you mess up at any time you can press 'r' and it will go back to the start and you can try to caption the video again.
+You can also enter 'a' to access the advanced menu from the opening menu.</p>

 <h1>Extra features and information</h1>